Kissing a Fool: Reception

 Kissing a Fool received mostly negative reviews from critics, earning a 29% rating on Rotten Tomatoes, based on 31 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Box office

 The film's budget was US$19 million and the box office took in US$4.107 million.

 Soundtrack

-The Original Motion Picture Soundtrack was released on March 24, 1998, with music composed by Joseph Vitarelli.
+Joseph Vitarelli composed the music for the film.
+The soundtrack was released on March 24, 1998.